 It’s highly recommended to use the Baby Tricopter Electronics kit with the supplied PID’s as it can be quite difficult to get the parameters perfect on this small frame.
 Especially the tail.

-- 1 x F3FC Racing flight controller
+- 1 x Kakute F4 flight controller (With 1 x Beeper)

 - 1 x Baby PDB with integrated current sensor and 3A BEC

 - 1 x Baby Tricopter 3mm carbon Unibody frame

 - 1 x Baby Tricopter 2mm carbon Top plate

 - 1 x Baby Tricopter 2mm carbon battery plate

 - 1 x 36×36 1mm G10 Video transmitter plate